arcionlabs/arcion-loadgen/README.cockroach.md

-This assumes base environment is already setup from the [README.md](README.md).

 NOTE: CockroachDB as the source using snapshot replication mode works.
 All other uses do not work in all cases for now.
 See the test cases below for the coverage.

+These instructions assume base environment is already setup from the [README.md](README.md).

 - Start CockroachDB